Leora Spellman

-Leora Spellman (born Leora Theresa Spellmeyer; July 13, 1888 or 1890 – September 4, 1945) was an American vaudeville performer and stage and film actress and the wife of Charles B. Middleton.
+Leora Spellman (born Leora Theresa Spellmeyer; July 13, 1888 or 1890 – September 4, 1945) was an American vaudeville performer and stage and film actress.
+She was the wife of Charles B. Middleton.

-Born Leora Theresa Spellmeyer in Bonne Terre, Missouri, she began singing on stage as a child, and as a young lady began working in vaudeville where she met and married fellow performer Charles Middleton in 1908.
+Born Leora Theresa Spellmeyer in Bonne Terre, Missouri, she began singing on stage as a child.
+As a young lady, she began working in vaudeville where she met and married fellow performer Charles Middleton in 1908.
 They then teamed up to create a vaudeville act billed as "Middleton and Spellmeyer."

-Using the stage name Laura Spellman, she worked primarily in live theatre, as did her husband, but in 1920 they made their silent film debut together in "Wits vs. Wits."
-However, she continued working on stage, and appeared in only two more films.
+Using the stage name Laura Spellman, she worked primarily in live theater, as did her husband, but in 1920 they made their silent film debut together in "Wits vs. Wits."
+She continued working on stage, and appeared in only two more films.
 Her husband eventually built a very successful career as a character actor in film, notably as "Emperor Ming" in the Flash Gordon serials.